t6adev/t6adev/README.md

-# Tell-y's site
-This repo is for http://www.tell-y.com/ powered by Heroku.
+This repo is for my personal site.

-## Thanks
-- Heroku
-- Nextjs
-- Material-ui